The Challenge

 Our Response

 We believe that supporting good healthcare is part of the solution to our conservation challenge.
-By addressing the healthcare needs of local communities, Lewa gains the communities’ respect and support for its conservation work.
+By actively tending to the healthcare needs of local communities, Lewa not only earns their respect but also garners crucial support for its conservation endeavours.

-The clinics we work with offer diagnosis and treatment of reproductive and mental health issues.
-They also provide preventative healthcare and education for HIV/AIDS, family planning, and hygiene.
-To ensure access, the clinics subsidize a large percentage of the costs required to service the healthcare needs of local communities.
+The clinics under our purview specialise in diagnosing and treating reproductive and mental health issues.
+Furthermore, they actively engage in preventative healthcare measures and educational initiatives covering topics such as HIV/AIDS, family planning, and hygiene.
+To ensure accessibility, the clinics heavily subsidize a significant portion of the costs associated with meeting the healthcare needs of local communities.

 | Our Impact |